 • Dr. Marielle Feenstra: Gender just energy policy - Engendering the energy transition in Europe (completed in 2021)

-• Dr. César Casiano Flores: Context matters - Water governance assessment of the wastewater treatment plant policy in Central Mexico (completed in 2017)
+• Dr. CĂ©sar Casiano Flores: Context matters - Water governance assessment of the wastewater treatment plant policy in Central Mexico (completed in 2017)

 Publications

-Main educational activities of Dr. Gül Özerol take place within MEEM, the MSc programme in Environmental and Energy Management.
-Since 2022, she serves as the educational director of the programme.
-She also co-teaches and coordinates the Water Management, Rurban Commons and Research Proposal courses within the programme, and supervises students in MEEM and other programmes.
+Main educational activities of Dr. GĂŒl Özerol take place within MEEM, the MSc programme in Environmental and Energy Management.
+Since 2022, she serves as the educational director of the programme, where she is also coordinating the Rurban Commons and Research Proposal course, and teaching in the Water Management course.
+She has co-supervised more than 50 students in MEEM and other MSc and BSc programmes.

-Over the past 10 years, she has contributed to various BSc and MSc programmes within and outside the University of Twente by designing and giving courses and co-supervising students on topics related to her research interests, such as urban water management, participatory irrigation management, gender equity in water governance, and climate adaptation in rural and urban areas.
+Over the past 10 years, she has contributed to teaching in various BSc and MSc programmes within and outside the University of Twente and co-supervised students on various topics related to her research interests, such as urban water management, participatory irrigation management, gender equity in water governance, and climate adaptation in rural and urban areas.

 Courses in the current academic year are added at the moment they are finalised in the Osiris system.
 Therefore it is possible that the list is not yet complete for the whole academic year.

-Dr. Gül Özerol is the project manager for the University of Twente in GOVAQUA (2023-2027), an EU Horizon Europe project on innovations for a transition to a sustainable and equitable water governance.
+Dr. GĂŒl Özerol is the project manager for the University of Twente in GOVAQUA (2023-2027), an EU Horizon Europe project on governance innovations for a transition to a sustainable and equitable water use.
 She is leading the work package on participatory and collaborative approaches and co-leading the workpackage on transitions to sustainable and equitable water governance.

 From 2013 until 2020, she was the coordinator of the Palestinian-Dutch Academic Cooperation Programme on Water (PADUCO) that involved six universities from Palestine and five universities from the Netherlands.
 She also participated in seven projects, focusing on her research interests, such as water governance assessment, climate adaptation in agriculture, and gender equity in water management and research.